dfelinto/blender-manual/manual/animation/constraints/interface/common.rst

    higher up in the constraint stack are all taken into account.

 Local Space
-   In this space type the parent of the object (or bone) is the frame of reference.
-   Location is relative to the parent object origin.
-   Rotation and Scale are oriented to the parent object axes.
-   Only transformations to the object itself are taken into account.
+   This space excludes all effects of the parent objects or bones, as well as the rest position and orientation of the bone itself.
+Only transformations applied to the object or bone itself are taken into account.
-   Transformations to the object's parent are **not** taken into account.

 Local with Parent (bones only)
-   The bone properties are evaluated relative to its rest pose location and orientation, thus including both its own transformations and those caused by a possible parent relationship (i.e. the chain's transformations above the bone).
+   The bone position and orientation is evaluated relative to its rest pose location and orientation, thus including both its own transformations and those caused by a possible parent relationship (i.e. the chain's transformations above the bone).

 Pose Space (bones only)
-   The bone properties are evaluated in the armature object local space (i.e. independently from the armature transformations in *Object Mode*).
+   The bone position and orientation is evaluated in the armature object local space (i.e. independently from the armature transformations in *Object Mode*).
    Hence, if the armature object has null transformations, *Pose Space* will have the same effect as *World Space*.

+Custom Space
+   The position and orientation is evaluated relative to the current position and orientation of an arbitrary object or bone that is specified via additional input fields that appear when this option is selected.
+This can be used to evaluate the constraint using an arbitrary coordinate system.

 .. _bpy.types.constraint.influence: